dgthegeek/local/readme.md

 # Privilege Escalation Project

-## verview
+## Overview

 In this project, the objective was to obtain root access on a provided virtual machine (VM) without visible IP addresses.
-The VM image 01-Local1.ova was used, and no modifications to GRUB or the VM configuration were allowed.
+The VM image `01-Local1.ova` was used, and no modifications to GRUB or the VM configuration were allowed.
 The approach involved discovering the VM's IP address, scanning for open ports, identifying running services, and exploiting vulnerabilities to gain root access.

-Prerequisites
+## Prerequisites

--  VirtualBox: Ensure VirtualBox is installed and configured to run the provided VM.
+- **VirtualBox**: Ensure VirtualBox is installed and configured to run the provided VM.
--   Nmap: Network scanning tool.
+- **Nmap**: Network scanning tool.
--   Metasploit: For exploitation (optional, based on findings).
+- **Metasploit**: For exploitation (optional, based on findings).
--   Additional Tools: tcpdump, Wireshark, nikto, OpenVAS, etc. (as needed).
+- **Additional Tools**: tcpdump, Wireshark, nikto, OpenVAS, etc. (as needed).

 ## Setup

-- Install the VM:
+### Install the VM

-1. Download the VM image: 01-Local1.utm.zip (for Apple Silicon CPUs).
+1. Download the VM image: `01-Local1.utm.zip` (for Apple Silicon CPUs).
 2. Import the VM into VirtualBox:
-3. Open VirtualBox.
+   1. Open VirtualBox.
-4. Go to File > Import Appliance.
+   2. Go to `File > Import Appliance`.
-5. Select the downloaded file and follow the prompts.
+   3. Select the downloaded file and follow the prompts.

-- Configure Networking:
+### Configure Networking

 Ensure the VM is set up with the appropriate network configuration (NAT or Bridged Adapter) to allow for network scanning.

-- Steps
+## Steps

-1. Discover the VM's IP Address
+### 1. Discover the VM's IP Address

-Network Scan: Use nmap to identify active IP addresses on the network:
+**Network Scan**: Use `nmap` to identify active IP addresses on the network:

 ```bash
 nmap -sP 192.168.1.0/24
 ```

-Replace 0.0.0.0/24 with the network range of your local network.

 Advanced Scan: Once you identify possible IP addresses, perform a more detailed scan to confirm the VM's IP address: